 Turkey is the center of the world for cheaper hair transplants

 Turkey is the center of the world for cheaper hair transplants and Istanbul is the leading city.
+Why having a hair transplant in Turkey is so popular?
 The primary reason for that is because the laws allow for more delegation.
 That means even the whole procedure could be done by a technician and that's still within the regulations.
 I debate if that's a very good idea, but it's a fact.
 In some states - for instance in California or in British Columbia - the same thing applies, technicians can do surgery under the doctor's supervision.
 So, in some countries and states this is both legal and there are people licensed to do it.

 The secondary reason is that all the labors are cheaper in Turkey, even the equivalent labor is cheaper and it's also possible to delegate more, so the price difference is great.
 That's one-to-ten, one-to-twenty compared to some other countries.
 But most of those surgeries are also not only very cheap, they are also low quality.
 One of the reasons is that there's no training, there's no supervising doctor.
 It's not just delegating during the surgery, everything is delegated.
 Teams come in and do the surgery, even the company doesn't know who these people are, so there's no quality control.
 That means if you delegate, it doesn't mean it's perfectly safe in every way, there has to be quality control.

 In some surgical centers there is doctor's involvement and also training available, so that there is quality control and AEK Hair Clinic is one of them.

 There are three parts of a hair transplant procedure: